xtreemze/KullabergCitizenScience/README.md

 Materialize-CSS is chosen for the front end http://materializecss.com/getting-started.html Alpha Version 1.0 is currently used which removes the jQuery dependency.
-Please report any bugs to the materialize team.
+Please report any bugs to the Materialize CSS team.
+So far the errors are not critical and some workarounds have been used until the bugs are fixed.

 # Back End

 ### Database Server

-A free tier MongoDB is available with 512 MB storage.
+A free tier Mongo Database is available with 512 MB storage.
 See

 ```javascript
 ./app/js/missions.js